A guide to VAT for residential property developers

 Residential conversions that can benefit from this reduced rating include:

-- When the developer is converting commercial property to residential property
+• When the developer is converting commercial property to residential property

-- Where there is a change in the number of dwellings; for example, a single residence being converted into a block of flats
+• Where there is a change in the number of dwellings; for example, a single residence being converted into a block of flats

-In cases where the developer has refurbished and redecorated the building, but kept the same number of homes, services will be standard-rated (unless the building has been empty during the entire two year period prior to commencement of the works).
+In cases where the developer has refurbished and redecorated the building, but kept the same number of homes, services will be standard-rated (unless the building has been empty during the entire two-year period prior to commencement of the works).

 A valid certificate must be held by the developer when making any zero-rated or reduced-rated supply in connection with a building that is intended for a relevant residential purpose.
 The certificate is issued by HMRC before the supply is made, and the developer should take all steps to ensure it is valid.

-Two types of certificate are available - one that confirms the developer’s eligibility to receive zero-rated or reduced-rated building work, while the second confirms their eligibility to receive a zero-rated or reduced-rated sale, or long lease.
+Two types of certificates are available - one that confirms the developer’s eligibility to receive zero-rated or reduced-rated building work, while the second confirms their eligibility to receive a zero-rated or reduced-rated sale, or long lease.

 How does the Capital Goods Scheme impact VAT recovery for developers?